Getting to the Park

 Deception Pass State Park straddles Whidbey Island and Fidalgo Island at the north end of the Puget Sound.
 You don’t have to take a ferry to get here (but you can).
 Please use the map below for directions.

 Biking: Although there is only a minimal shoulder on Highway 20, many people brave the ride to Deception Pass.
-If you are coming from south of the park, it is possible to take back roads most of the way.
-If you’re coming from north of the park, consider biking to March Point, and then taking the free Island County Bus to the park (more info below).
+If you are coming north on Whidbey Island, it is possible to take back roads most of the way.
+If you’re coming Southy by way of Fidalgo Island, you might consider biking to March Point and taking the an Island County Bus to the park.

-Public Transit: Deception Pass State Park is served by Island County Transit Monday through Saturday.
-Island County buses are free.
+Public Transit: Deception Pass State Park is served by Island County Transit.

 Biking and Horseback Riding